-From June 26 to August 10, 2020, the Authority consulted on its proposed 2020 Registry fees for tires, batteries and electronics.
+From June 26 to August 10, 2020, the Authority consulted on its proposed 2020 Registry fees for tires, batteries and electrical and electronic equipment (EEE).
 These are fees that registrants pay to the Authority to cover the Authority’s costs related to building and operating the Registry, and compliance and enforcement activities.

 This proposal outlines the proposed 2020 Registry fees for tires, batteries and electronics, as well as context for setting each material fee.

 The proposed fees for electronics were based on an assumption that the soon-to-be finalized Electronics Regulation will cover the same range of materials currently accepted as part of the Waste Electrical and Electronic Equipment (WEEE) Program operated by Ontario Electronic Stewardship.
 If the final Electronics Regulation differs substantially from the Authority’s assumptions, the final fees will be revised accordingly.